microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

     - If the transaction was aborted, then the commits from the transaction are removed from the branch and the changes are reverted from the forest.
     - If the transaction was committed, then the commits from the transaction are composed into a single commit, and the forest is left untouched.

-In the abort case, the `StygianForest` will be correctly updated through the application of the inverses of the transaction's commits.
+In the abort case, the `TreeIndex` will be correctly updated through the application of the inverses of the transaction's commits.
 In the commit case however,
-the `StygianForest` needs to be patched to account for the following fact: any repair data generated by the transaction's individual commits should now be attributed to the one composed commit that makes up the whole transaction.
+the `TreeIndex` needs to be patched to account for the following fact: any repair data generated by the transaction's individual commits should now be attributed to the one composed commit that makes up the whole transaction.

 We can address this by using the following implementation strategy: